Understanding Your CARE Tool Assessment

 This explains how to read the Comprehensive Assessment Reporting Evaluation (CARE) document called Assessment Details.
 If you have not had an assessment yet this booklet will give you an idea about what to expect.
 During your assessment a case manager asks you questions about the help you need.
 That information is used to determine what services you can receive.
 This includes personal care hours and nursing services. #5420EN

-- 2. Qualifying for Personal Care Hours
+- 2. Qualifying to get Personal Care Hours

-- 3. Cognitive Issues
+- 3. Cognitive Issues (Mental Condition)

 - 4. Complex Medical Conditions